waynevanson/waynevanson/README.md

-Why did the mathematician purchase so much moisturiser?
-Because he loves applying the product (x)
+Why do mathematicians purchase so much moisturiser?
+Because they love applying the product (x)